devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/api-contract.md

 # Snapshot API contract

+Frontend builders: start with [the integration guide](./frontend-api-guide.md) for copyable requests, types, fetch usage, and error handling.
+This document describes implemented behaviour unless explicitly marked as future work.

 ## Base path

 All new endpoints use `/api/v1/snapshots`.
 They are separate from the legacy `/api/save` and `/api/getOwnedData` routes.